lucasmerlino33/Multi-source-Data-Consolidation-in-Power-BI/README.md

 ### Appointment Status Trend Over Time and the Appointment Status Distribution

-A final example.
-A dedicated dashboard was developed to analyze deviations in appointment status, identify trends over time, and detect patterns in appointment blocking and client no-shows.
+As a final example, a dedicated dashboard was developed to analyze deviations in appointment status, identify trends over time, and detect patterns in appointment blocking and client no-shows.

 ![Visit Status](Visuals/04_VisitStatus_evolution.png)